Print

 2. Dip each pumpkin balls into the coating.

 4. Fry/deep fry until all sides are golden.
 They fry really fast so be careful not to burn them.
 I suggest keeping the heat on medium high at first, then lower to medium low.
+Fry each pumpkin ball for 5 minutes on each side.
+Only flip when the other side is golden brown to your liking.

 5. Once the croquettes are golden brown, remove them from the oil and put on a plate with kitchen towels to remove the excess oil.
 Sprinkle with more salt.